 "Good faith" means that the person reporting the concern believes it to be true and accurate, to the best of their knowledge.

 The Arc will do everything in its power to prevent fraud from happening and to respond effectively and efficiently if we believe it is.
-Please review the policy, "Internal monitoring and auditing" for information on how we assess for potential non-compliance.
+Please review the following policies for more information: